Skip to content

 LLM Layer

-nah can optionally consult an LLM to resolve ambiguous ask decisions that the deterministic classifier can't handle.
+nah can optionally consult an LLM for decisions that need judgment after deterministic classification.

 Tool call → nah (deterministic) → LLM (optional) → Claude Code permissions → execute